mc51/Clipster-Desktop-Py/README.md

 ## Usage

 On the first startup, you can either register a new account or enter your existing credentials for the login.
 Your credentials will be stored in your `HOMEPATH` in `./config/clipster/config`.
-Clipster will add an Icon to your system tray which you can click for opening up a menu.
+Clipster will add an Icon to your system tray which you can click for opening up a menu with the following options:
-`Get Clip` will fetch the clipboard content from the server.
+`Get last Clip` will fetch the last shared Clip from the server.
+`Get all Clips` will fetch all shared Clips from the server.
-`Set Clip` will send your current clipboard to the server.
+`Share Clip` will share your current clipboard.
 Then, it's available for all your devices.
 `Edit Credentials` allows you to register a new account or change your login credentials.
 `Exit` will terminate the app.

-## Planned features
+## Roadmap

 - [x] Encrypt clipboard locally and only transmit encrypted data to server
 - [x] Add clipboard history
 - [ ] Support image sharing
-- iOS Client
+- [ ] iOS Client

 ## Contributions